Addiction, relationship and sex therapy with experienced therapist Anna Kingsley

 Training, qualifications & experience

-Anna trained at the Tavistock Centre for Couple Relationships in London.
-She holds a postgraduate diploma in psychodynamic marital and relationship therapy and an MSc in psychosexual therapy.
-In addition to seeing couples and individuals in her private practice, Anna has taught at the Tavistock and taught and supervised IAPT therapists qualifying as Couple Therapists for Depression.
+I trained at the Tavistock Relationships in London.
+I hold a postgraduate diploma in psychodynamic marital and relationship therapy and an MSc in psychosexual therapy and a certificate in Addiction Psychology and Counselling.

-She undertakes regular supervision and is a member of the British Association of Counselling and Psychotherapy, the College of Sexual and Relationship Therapists and the British Society of Couple Psychotherapists and Counsellors.
-She works within their codes of practice.
+I undertake regular supervision and am member of the British Association of Counselling and Psychotherapy, the College of Sexual and Relationship Therapists and the British Society of Couple Psychotherapists and Counsellors.
+I work within their codes of practice.

 British Association for Counselling & Psychotherapy